February 01, 2026

 Unfolding in the moment

 Population growth continues.
-Dudley L. Poston, Jr., a professor of sociology at Texas A & M University, shines a light on this topic.
+Dudley L. Poston, Jr., a professor of sociology at Texas A & M University, reports the following

 There will be more of us.
 At the start of 2020, the U.S. population totaled 321 million.
 It is likely to reach 350 million by 2030, and remain the third-largest country.
 China and India will remain the two largest countries, but India will overtake China as the most populous with 1.5 billion people by the end of this decade.